Blake number

-The Blake number in fluid mechanics is a nondimensional number showing the ratio of inertial force to viscous force.
+In fluid mechanics, the Blake number is a nondimensional number showing the ratio of inertial force to viscous force.

 It is used in momentum transfer in general and in particular for flow of a fluid through beds of solids.
 It is a generalisation of the Reynolds number for flow through porous media.
+It is named after the US chemist Frank C. Blake (1892–1926).

 Expressed mathematically the Blake number B is: